On the analysis of Rayleigh-B\'enard convection using Latent Dirichlet Allocation: Heat flux motifs

 Owing to the symmetry of the database, the motifs in the vertical plane $(x,z)$ (resp. $(y,z)$) should approximate the symmetry $x \rightarrow 1-x$ (resp. $y \rightarrow 1-y$), and $z \rightarrow 1-z$ (complete symmetry cannot be expected owing to the stochastic nature of the decomposition).

+{ To help interpret the heat flux motifs, we compare them with LDA motifs corresponding to temperature fluctuations.
+The eight most prevalent heat motifs are represented in figure \ref{fig:comptopicwttra1E7} (green lines).
+The prevalence of each motif is indicated at the top of each plot.
+Most motifs have similar sizes and are located close to the side walls at about a similar height, except for motifs 4 and 6, which have a smaller extent and are located closer to the horizontal wall.
+The same value of $N_T=100$ was used for both heat flux and temperature.

+For a heat flux motif $n$ with weight $b_n$, we identified the temperature motif $j$ that maximized the correlation coefficient between the heat flux and the temperature motif weights $C(b_n, b_j^\theta)$.

+The maximal value of this coefficient, denoted $c$, is represented on each plot and is generally very high (about 0.7) - especially in view of the intermittent nature of the weights.
+The best correlated heat flux and temperature motifs are close to each other in space, with a larger spread for temperature motifs.
+In all cases, flux motifs in the lower (resp. higher) portion of the side walls correspond to positive (resp. negative) fluctuations.
+Dominant heat flux motifs can be therefore interpreted as the wall imprint of hot plumes rising in the boundary layer (resp. cold plumes descending in the boundary layer).
+The same observations were made at all other Rayleigh numbers. }

-The four dominant motifs at $Ra=10^7$ are represented in Figure~\ref{fig:topicp} (left) for $N_T=100$.
-They consist of elongated structures lying mostly in the boundary layer, and located at a vertical distance of about 0.25 H from the horizontal walls.
-They can be interpreted as the wall imprint of hot plumes rising in the boundary layer (resp. cold plumes descending in the boundary layer).
-Although the positions and sizes of the four motifs may slightly vary from one to the other, their features are generally similar and a characteristic motif can be obtained from taking the average over all four motifs.
+Four of these dominant motifs at $Ra=10^7$ are represented in Figure~\ref{fig:topicp} (left) for $N_T=100$.
+As noted above, they consist of elongated structures lying mostly in the boundary layer, and located at a vertical distance of about 0.25 from the horizontal walls.
+Although the positions and sizes of the four identified motifs may slightly vary from one to the other, their features are generally similar and a characteristic motif can be obtained from taking the average over all four motifs.
 Figure~\ref{fig:topicp} (right) represents this characteristic motif for the various Rayleigh numbers.
-We can see that the dominant motifs are always located mostly within the boundary layer, with a maximum at a height of about $0.25$ $H$.
+We can see that the dominant motifs are always located mostly within the boundary layer, with a maximum at a height of about $0.25$.
 Their characteristic width $l_y$ was found to decrease as $Ra^{-0.23 \pm 0.04}$, which matches the scaling of the boundary layer thickness.